 From a War to a Crisis (1919-1929)

-At the end of the First World War, Greece was among the victors.
-However, it did not manage to capitalise on Venizelos’ decision to join the triple Entente and translate the victory into long-term profits.
-His vision to recover Greece’s territory had been realized, but he unexpectedly lost the elections in November 1920.
+At the end of the First World War, even though Greece was among the victors, it did not manage to capitalise on Venizelos’ decision to join the triple Entente and translate the victory into long-term profits.
+His vision to recover Greece’s territory had been achieved, but he unexpectedly lost the elections in November 1920.
 This led to an extremely tense and divided political environment that troubled and disorganised the country as 20 consecutive cabinets were sworn in before Venizelos returned to power in July 1928.
-During this period of abnormality, Greeks suffered the tragedy of the Asia Minor destruction, which left a negative mark on the country’s life over many years.
+During this period, Greeks suffered the tragedy of the Asia Minor destruction, which affected Greece in an immense way for many years.

 The strict time limits set by the government for the replacement of lost tonnage, in its effort to motivate owners by offering exemption from the retrospective taxation imposed on all wartime shipping revenues, had adverse results.
 Greek shipowners rushed to acquire second-hand steamers at the exorbitant prices that were established during the War and maintained after its termination due to continuous demand.
 Even worse, some of the most prominent and financially strong Greek shipowners turned to British shipyards to place orders for the construction of new vessels.